 The UPSC (Union Public Service Commission) Prelims exam is the first stage of the examination process.
 The Prelims exam comprises of two papers namely General Studies and CSAT (Civil Services Aptitude Test).
 The prelims exam is only qualifying in nature.
 UPSC use this stage to weed out the non serious candidates.
 Candidates need to score atleast 33% and also the cut off as decided by the UPSC.
 Check UPSC Prelims Syllabus:

-Before going to the UPSC Syllabus, candidates must have a look on the exam pattern of the UPSC CSE (Civil Service Examination) exam.
+Before going to the UPSC Syllabus 2020, candidates must have a look at the exam pattern of the UPSC CSE (Civil Service Examination) exam.

 Let's have a look at the UPSC Prelims Exam Pattern: